ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 - Authenticate you if you wish to create authenticated links rather than anonymous links.
 - Email you with information related to the service.

-If you agree, Cloud People LLC will share your data with our partner companies so that they may offer you their products and services.
+Cloud People LLC will not share your data with partner companies so that they may offer you their products and services.

-- None.

 When Cloud People LLC processes your order, it may send your data to, and also use the resulting information from, credit reference agencies to prevent fraudulent purchases.

 **How do we store your data?**

-Cloud People LLC securely stores your data at an Amazon Web Services Data Centre. in Ireland.
+Cloud People LLC securely stores your data at an Amazon Web Services (AWS) Data Centre.
+Enterprise  customers may choose the AWS Region and/or provide their own Amazon Web Services account.

 Cloud People LLC will keep your Name, e-mail and phone number for 5 years.
 Once this time period has expired, we will delete your data automatically unless you choose to retain your account.

-**Marketing**

-Cloud People LLC would like to send you information about products and services of ours that we think you might like, as well as those of our partner companies.

-- None.

-If you have agreed to receive marketing, you may always opt out at a later date.

-You have the right at any time to stop Cloud People LLC from contacting you for marketing purposes or giving your data to other members of the Cloud People LLC Group.

-If you no longer wish to be contacted for marketing purposes, please click here.

 **What are your data protection rights?**